aravind-sundaresan/pii-detection/README.md

 # pii-detection
-PII Detection using Presidio Analyzer
+This repository contains the code artefacts to detect Personally Identifiable Information (PII) values in unstructured text using the Presidio Analyzer package.